erichiller/omega/help/_TODO.md

-* rework `init.bat` into a powershell script that uses window=hidden

 * use redirection of input to send from source console to elevated console and output of elevated console to source console, see how the `Invoke-ElevatedCommand` works and see:
 	- [redirection syntax](http://ss64.com/ps/syntax-redirection.html)